KellyBlack/Precalculus/documentation/source/polynomials.rst

 Preliminaries and Polynomials
 -------------------------------

-Goals for activity 1 (Section 1.1 of the book)
+Goals for Section 1.1 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: